mfmezger/transcription_summarization_aleph_alpha/README.md

 ### Installation as a Docker Container

-If you want to use the application as a docker container you only need Docker installed.
+If you want to use the application as a docker container you need Docker installed.

 ### Installation directly on your device